 The conference is facilitated by the QA&I team and the entity's leadership is strongly encouraged to attend.
-The conference begins with introductions of all participants, includes an overview of the purpose of the conference, and provides the opportunity for the entity to share the agency's mission, vision, quality improvement priorities, and other information they would like to have included in the QA&I Comprehensive Report.
+The conference begins with introductions of all participants, includes an overview of the purpose of the conference, and provides the opportunity for the entity to share the agency's mission, vision, quality improvement priorities, and other information.